ronichester/SL-animals-DVS-decolle/README.md

-# SL-animals-DVS training with DECOLLE
+# SL-animals-DVS training with DECOLLE (improved)
 This repository contains a custom DECOLLE (Deep Continuous Local Learning) implementation on the SL-Animals-DVS dataset using Pytorch and the DECOLLE package software.
+The first results reported in this repository were an initial atempt to reproduce the published results.
+Additionally, improvements were made to the original implementation, optimizing the input data and the spiking neural network in order to enhance the gesture recognition performance.
+Details of the techniques applied can be found in the following [conference paper](https://ieeexplore.ieee.org/document/10506133), published in LASCAS 2024.

 **A BRIEF INTRODUCTION:**
 DECOLLE is an online training method that directly trains a Spiking Neural Network (SNN), updating the network weights at each single time step.